grst/grst/README.md

 ## Blog

 Here are some articles I wrote:
+ * 2024-12-30 | [Vergleich von dynamischem Stromtarif mit Fixpreistarif](https://grst.github.io/dynamischer-stromtarif/dynamischer-stromtarif.html) &ndash; Here I use electicity consumption data from our household to compare a hourly variable electricity tariff with a classical fixed-price tariff (in German).
  * 2020-11-28 | [Low-level nextflow](https://grst.github.io/bioinformatics/2020/11/28/low-level-nextflow-hacking.html) &ndash; Here, I summarize some learnings on Groovy and Nextflow.
  * 2020-07-16 | [Hallmarks of Good Scientific Software](https://grst.github.io/bioinformatics/2020/07/16/hallmarks-scientific-software.html) &ndash; In this post, I outline six key practices to enhance code quality and reproducibility in scientific research.